Call us to set up an appointment! 260-484-1964

 Listen to this PODCAST by Dr. Jonathan Cerrutti as he discusses his chiropractic care of a painful, stenotic disc and spinal canal due to disc herniation on The Back Doctors Podcast with Dr. Michael Johnson.

 Schedule your Fort Wayne chiropractic appointment today.
-Your Fort Wayne spine will be grateful for the attention you give its cushy, separating, springy spinal disc!
+Your Fort Wayne spine will appreciate the attention you give its cushy, separating, springy spinal disc!

 Your Fort Wayne chiropractor loves seeing a healthy intervertebral disc and helps the not so healthy one recover.